-Those 2017 and 2018 calendar templates require a minimum Excel 2007 for Windows and Excel 2008 for Mac to make all conditional formatting formula run properly.
-You can purchase the commercial version for USD 5.00 only if you want to have full control over those 14 models for 2017 Calendars and 15 models for 2018 Calendars.
+Those 2020 calendar templates require a minimum Excel 2007 for Windows and Excel 2008 for Mac to make all conditional formatting formula run properly.

-If you are looking for event calendar that cover half of 2017 months and half of 2018 months, usually for creating school calendars, you read more about it here.
+If you are looking for event calendar that cover half of months, usually for creating school calendars, you read more about it here.

 We are sorry 🙁

 How we can improve this template?